pocon/Computer-Club/2013/Start-Here.md

 2. Go to the S-Drive and Locate the "Computer Club" Folder:
   - Copy both of the files in that folder onto your USB drive.
 It doesn't really matter where you put it
   - Note: This could take some time, do only at a time in which the computers are not busy
   - Note: The permissions and access to the Computer Club folder have not been setup yet.
-In addition, the final disk image is stil being built due to issues experienced with VirtualBox.
+The final disk image has now been built after being tweaked due to issues with VirtualBox.
+However, further testing needs to be done.
+The updated copy hasn't been pushed to the S: drive yet either.
 Updates will be posted to github and to the mailing list when stuff happens.

+OPTIONAL:

+For those of you who are paranoid and/or have the technical knowhow, the VirtualBox installer and .vdi will be furnished with signed SHA-512 cryptographic hashes for verification and anti-tampering purposes.
+The hash and associated signature will be provided in signature.asc.
+More information will be made available in the near future.

 > The following section is optional for Week 1<